10 Mistakes First Time Pregnant Moms Make - Baby Chick

 8. “Getting ALL the Baby Clothes.”

-“When you find out that you are having a baby girl, you want to get her ALL the clothes!
+“When you find out you are having a baby girl, you want to get her ALL the clothes!
 They are just too cute to pass up.
-Then your parents buy her tons of clothes, your friends get her clothes, and then your neighbor is giving you baby clothes that her daughter has outgrown.
+Then your parents buy her tons of clothes, your friends get her clothes, and your neighbor gives you baby clothes that her daughter has outgrown.
 All of a sudden, your baby has more clothes than you do.
-And she will probably not wear the majority of them or, if she does, you will put it on her just once so you can take a picture of her wearing it and send it to your family member and friend saying, ‘she loves it!’
-All you need are some easy to put on and take off onesies for your baby.”
+And she will probably not wear most of them or, if she does, you will put it on her just once so you can take a picture of her wearing it and send it to your family member and friend saying, ‘She loves it!’
+All you need are some easy-to-put-on and take-off onesies for your baby.”

 Just Got Real romper

-“So don’t register for clothes or buy clothes for your baby because you will get sooo many from the people you know.
+“So don’t register for clothes or buy clothes for your baby because you will get so many from the people you know.
 And your baby will hardly wear them all.” – SD

 9. “Not Working Out.”

 “When I was pregnant, I took it as an excuse to treat myself.
 I ate what I wanted and relaxed as much as I could.
 I was growing a baby, after all!
-I did go to a few prenatal yoga classes, but not enough that would help me.
+I went to a few prenatal yoga classes, but not enough to help me.
 Boy, do I regret that decision.
-I gained 50 pounds when I was pregnant and am still not back in my pre-pregnancy clothes.
+I gained 50 pounds when I was pregnant and am still not in my pre-pregnancy clothes.
 (My son just recently turned one.)
-I should have worked out more when I was pregnant.
-My friends that worked out during their pregnancies said that their labors were faster, their recovery time after baby was faster, and they were back in their pre-baby clothes faster.
+I should have exercised more when I was pregnant.
+My friends who worked out during their pregnancies said that their labors were faster, their recovery time after baby was faster, and they were back in their pre-baby clothes faster.
 I now know better for my next pregnancy.” – DA

 10. “Trying to Be Perfect.”